 Are you having an orthodontic emergency?

-If so, give our Pataskala, New Albany, Westerville or Newark location a call immediately.
+If so, give our Pataskala, New Albany, Westerville Newark, or Powell location a call immediately.
 Depending on your situation, we may want to see you as soon as possible, or we might just schedule an appointment to address the issue at your convenience.
 Even if we can't see you right away, notifying us quickly is important, especially if your appliance is broken or out of place.
 A damaged appliance is one that's not working as it should and could negatively impact your treatment if not repaired quickly.

 Below, you’ll find a few tips on how to handle common orthodontic emergencies before we can see you.